Ptujec/LaunchBar/GUI-Scripting-Actions/README.md

 ![](guiactions.png)

-## Installation
-These actions are created for use with [LaunchBar](http://www.obdev.at/products/launchbar/).
-Download and double click to install.

 ## GUI scripting
 The actions in this repository depend on [GUI scripting](http://www.macosxautomation.com/applescript/uiscripting/).
 GUI scripting is fragile.
 If Apple or developers make changes to the UI menus involved things will break.
 Also if you use a different language.
 My default is German. **So most of these probably won't work out of the box if your UI language is not German.**